-The Community Companions scheme is a free of charge, confidential and non-judgemental service which provides people over 50 across Bridgend County Borough, companionship through volunteer befrienders.
+The Community Companions scheme is a free of charge, confidential and non-judgemental service which provides people companionship through volunteer befrienders.

-The scheme is led by BAVO, and provides a flexible service for older people who may feel isolated or lonely, the scheme is not a substitute for professional services, but to compliment existing support.
+The scheme provides a flexible service for people who may feel isolated or lonely.
+It is not a substitute for professional services, but to compliment existing support.
 The person receiving the befriending can choose how often they would like support and what kind of befriending they need, including going out and about or a friendly chat at home.

-Anybody supporting an older person and feels that they need that little bit of extra support or companionship, can refer people to the scheme.
+Anybody supporting a person who feels that they need that little bit of extra support or companionship, can refer people to the scheme.
 People can also self refer.

 Friendship and support for you

 If you are feeling lonely and isolated we can help.

 - Lonely with no extended family or friends around you?

 - Would you like somebody to accompany you when you’re going out